Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 ### 4.1 Install Java

 Go to https://jdk.java.net/ and follow the link to the latest JDK.
-Then download the tarball for your specifc mac (e.g. `openjdk-18.0.1.1_macos-x64_bin.tar.gz` or `openjdk-18.0.1.1_macos-aarch64_bin.tar.gz`) to `~/Downloads/`.
+Then download the tarball for your specific mac (e.g. `openjdk-18.0.1.1_macos-x64_bin.tar.gz` or `openjdk-18.0.1.1_macos-aarch64_bin.tar.gz`) to `~/Downloads/`.

 Install with: